Fresh evidence reveals the gut may play a role in diabetes risk and poor vascular health

-“However, our new research has shown that this vascular impairment can also occur in healthy people if they consume a meal or a drink that contains too much sugar.”
+“However, our new research has shown that this vascular impairment in muscle can also occur in healthy people if they consume a meal or a drink that contains too much sugar.

-“This work will provide new insight into why diets high in sugar over the long-term are detrimental to vascular health, and subsequently, contribute to the increased risk of insulin resistance and pre-diabetes,” she said.
+“This work provides new insight into why diets high in sugar over the long term are detrimental to vascular health, and subsequently contribute to the increased risk of insulin resistance and pre-diabetes.

-“The link between the gut and the microcirculation in skeletal muscle as a potential cause of vascular insulin resistance is a completely new research area which has significant clinical implications– in other words, we need to consider the gut as an important contributor to insulin resistance and pre-diabetes.”
+“The link between the gut and the smallest blood vessels in skeletal muscle as a potential cause of vascular insulin resistance is a completely new research area which has significant clinical implications– in other words, we need to consider the gut as an important contributor to insulin resistance and pre-diabetes.”

-This research could potentially help inform new treatments to stop the decline in vascular health for people with insulin resistance, pre-diabetes and type 2 diabetes.
+- inform new treatment strategies targeting gut-derived factors to prevent the decline in vascular health in people with insulin resistance, pre-diabetes and type 2 diabetes.

 The project was funded through a Diabetes Australia Research Program grant.